• Skip to main content

 If you see a long spike poking out of your polka-dot plant, pinch it off immediately.
 Otherwise, your plant will start putting all of its energy into flowers and seeds.
 It will do this naturally with the seasons when planted outside.

 The polka dot plant also makes small fruits that are loaded with seeds, but again, these are not a good sign.
-Flowering is the plant putting all of its effort into the next generation.
+Flowering is the plant putting all of its efforts into the next generation.
 And unless you want to breed more polka dot plants, it’s usually best to avoid that.

 In Summary